fogaren/optode-response-time/dev/README.md

 _[Gordon et al. (2020)](https://doi.org/10.5194/bg-2020-119)_, and repeating
 the analysis using density as the default depth index rather than pressure.

+I am also trying to characterize the magnitude of the correction as a function of the vertical gradient of the oxygen profile.

 ## changelog

 May 5, 2020: created this folder and started on script to re-run optimization

 May 6, 2020: ran script successfully for single float, small bug fixes

+May 7, 2020: started gradient/correction script